senner007/jumbleScramblePluginPointer/readme.txt

 + refactor cutOff - pass completeHeight, comleteWidth to addLiElem - DONE
 + on event move, pass in only instances that are involved in the event(Pass in elt, instanceThis, instanceAdj (maybe rename)).
 DONE
 + Put remaining properties on instanceArr on each instance.
 DONE
++ allow cutOff and dropLimit to be set after init - DONE
++ make dropLimit work in horizontal mode - DONE
++ refactor scale/descale elems to one function DONE
++ scale in items before transition has finished - DONE
++ make calculate a ul function - DONE
++ make a function to iterate  over elements and add to object as in init and relayout. -DONE
++ make cutOff return a collection of items and which can then be passed to add and remove function.
+DONE
++ make a cutoff on prototype only for external use - DONE
++ save the ul height on instance -DONE

 Partially fixed:
 + prevent multitouch !!! - The element will freeze and animate back if multi touch is detected.
 Find a way to simple ignore additional touches